Destaq/destaq.github.io/_posts/2022-06-23-improving-reading-stamina.md

 ### Relative difficulty

 I write 'relative' here because what may be simple for you might be challenging for another learner, and vice versa.
 As for 'difficulty' --- mountains of research shows that you shouldn't be reading anything below 90% comprehension (where you understand 90% of the *words* on the page).
-Even at this point, content will be quite difficult and hence diminish stamina.Ideal, 'extensive' content theoretically begins at the 98% boundary; I've found the closer I get to 100%, the more I can read in one sitting.
+Even at this point, content will be quite difficult and hence diminish stamina.

+Ideal, 'extensive' content theoretically begins at the 98% boundary; I've found the closer I get to 100%, the more I can read in one sitting.
 The latter might sound difficult to reach, but if you're reading webnovels with millions of characters you can go chapters without reaching for a dictionary surprisingly quickly.
 Another thing this does mean, however, is that it might not be the best idea to jump straight into 《三体》--- while a good book, it and similar more complex stories are not accessible to more intermediate learners.

 [![r/ChineseLanguage - A guide and 5 defenses against Chinese reading fatigue](https://preview.redd.it/w32wrqoyo8791.png?width=1280&format=png&auto=webp&s=118b202158c2f1cadd838e4fea4f93c5e85f02a6)](https://preview.redd.it/w32wrqoyo8791.png?width=1280&format=png&auto=webp&s=118b202158c2f1cadd838e4fea4f93c5e85f02a6)